Dates: June 3-8, 2018

 Fee: $3800 includes 6 days total shooting in the field, ground transportation, I'll help coordinate your hotel reservation as well.
-The photo tour is designed to make your shooting time the most productive possible.
+The fee does not cover meals during the photo tour.

 From: Nome, Alaska